How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 6. Check Shipping and Packaging Standards

-Read the Shipping Policy before you buy.
-A professional artist or gallery will describe their packaging process in enough detail that you feel confident before the order is placed.
-If there is no shipping policy, or it says nothing about how the artwork is actually protected, that is worth factoring into your decision.
+Read the packaging description before you buy.
+A professional artist or gallery will describe their process in enough detail that you feel confident before the order is placed.
+If there is no shipping information, or it says nothing about how the artwork is actually protected, that is worth factoring into your decision.
+The returns policy at this studio covers what happens if a work arrives damaged.

 7. Know What Correct Pricing Looks Like

-A genuine hand-painted watercolor is labor-intensive.
+A genuine hand-painted watercolor is labour-intensive.
 A single painting involves reference gathering, preliminary sketches, stretching or taping paper, multiple wash layers with drying time between each, and finishing.
-For a 10x14 inch piece, the process typically takes anywhere from six to twelve hours, depending on complexity.
+For a 10×14 inch piece, the process typically takes eight to twelve hours depending on complexity.
+What makes watercolor unique explains why the failure rate in this medium is also genuinely high — that cost is built into the price too.

-If you find a listing selling "hand-painted originals" for INR 300 or USD 5, it is a print.
-It may even be a low-resolution digital print.
+If you find a listing selling "hand-painted originals" for ₹300 or $5, it is a print.
 Price is not the only signal, but it is a clear one.

 8. Use Secure Payment Methods